zammad/zammad-documentation/install/univention.rst

 Univention Corporate Server (UCS) is an enterprise server with focus on identity and infrastructure management.
-With its marketplace called App Center it can easily extended by solutions like Zammad that benefit from integrations with the LDAP directory service and the mail infrastructure.
+With its marketplace called App Center it can easily be extended by solutions like Zammad that benefit from integrations with the LDAP directory service and the mail infrastructure.

 `Click here to learn more about Univention and what it can do for you`_.